 The vital importance of dopamine became apparent in 1954 when neuroscientists James Olds and Peter Milner published a seminal paper uncovering the reward system of the brain2.

 In one of their experiments, they implanted electrodes in the brains of rats and blocked the release of dopamine.
 Soon, the rats lost all will to live.
 They wouldn’t eat.
 They wouldn’t have sex.
 They didn’t want to do anything.
 And within a few days, they died from thirst.

 The takeaway?
 Dopamine is vital for eliciting goal-directed behavior.
-Low levels of dopamine will lead to weak habits, and high levels of dopamine will lead to strong habits.
+Low dopamine levels will lead to weak habits, and high dopamine levels will lead to strong habits.

 In a perfect world, the reward for a good habit would be the habit itself.
 But, as you’ve probably noticed, that’s not how it works.
 In the beginning, there’s usually nothing inherently rewarding about it.

 The first couple of times you go to the gym, there won’t be any noticeable difference in your physique.
 It will probably take months before you start getting fitter.
 And it’s usually not until then that it gets easier to exercise for its own sake.

 So, in the beginning, you need to engineer your own dopamine spikes while the long-term rewards accumulate in the background.
 And the best way to do that is to use what psychologists call reinforcement; using immediate rewards to strengthen behaviors.